-Mustang Special Utility District is currently the sole provider of wastewater services in Oak Point.
+Mustang Special Utility District is currently the main provider of wastewater services in Oak Point.
 Some portions of the City's ETJ area (South Oak subdivision) are currently planned to be served by the Town of Little Elm's wastewater system.
+The majority of the developed areas of the City are served by on-site septic systems.